akashraj11/Lab-10/README.md

 Run Jupyter code cells

-### Save your Jupyter Notebook
+### Save  Jupyter Notebook
-You can save your Jupyter Notebook using the keyboard shortcut Ctrl+S or File > Save.
+Save Jupyter Notebook using the keyboard shortcut Ctrl+S or File > Save.

-### Export your Jupyter Notebook
+### Export  Jupyter Notebook
-You can export a Jupyter Notebook as a Python file (.py), a PDF, or an HTML file.
+Export a Jupyter Notebook as a Python file (.py), a PDF, or an HTML file.
 To export, select the Export action on the main toolbar.
 You'll then be presented with a dropdown of file format options.

 ### Convert Jupyter Notebook to Python file